getify/Functional-Light-JS/ch2.md

 **Tip:** Did you spot how `upperFirst(..)` could have used `lower(..)`?

 We'll use closure heavily throughout the rest of the text.
 It may just be the most important foundational practice in all of FP, if not programming as a whole.
-Get really comfortable with it!
+Make sure you're really comfortable with it!

 ## Syntax

 Before we move on from this primer on functions, let's take a moment to discuss their syntax.

 More than many other parts of this text, the discussions in this section are mostly opinion and preference, whether you agree with the views presented here or take opposite ones.
 These ideas are highly subjective, though many people seem to feel rather absolutely about them.

-Ultimately, you decide.
+Ultimately, you get to decide.

 ### What's In A Name?